Projects and Purposes

 Immuta projects combine users and data sources under a common purpose.
 Sometimes this purpose is for a single user to organize their data sources or to control an entire schema of data sources through a single projects screen; however, most often this is an Immuta purpose for which the data has been approved to be used and will restrict access to data and streamline team collaboration.

-- Equalization: Project Equalization improves collaboration by ensuring that the data in the project looks identical to all members, regardless of their level of access to data.
+- Equalization: Project equalization ensures that the data in the project looks identical to all members, regardless of their level of access to data.

-- Workspaces: With equalization enabled, project users can create Snowflake or Databricks workspaces where users can view and write back data to Immuta.
+- Workspaces: With equalization enabled, project users can create Snowflake or Databricks workspaces where users can view and write data.

 The features and capabilities of each user differ based on the user's role within the project and within Immuta.
 Roles and their capabilities are outlined below.